hennok1/RoboticArm/README.md

 >   We have innovated technology to great measures and even till this day,
 >   inventors and innovators continue to improve our lives with technology.
->   Activities such as, aircraft engineer or a power line technician put their
+>   Jobs such as an Aircraft Engineer or a Power line Technician put their lives
->   lives at risk.
+>   at risk, by working up-close dangerous moving parts and high amounts of voltage.
+>   Due to these dangers, employees' are getting injured at the workplace.
+With the help
+>   of Robotic Arm, we aim to prevent these injuries from happening.

 1.2 The Why
 -----------